som-shahlab/mimic_tutorial/README.md

 Step 5.
 Generate Labels
 ------------------------

-We use FEMR's built-in labeling tools to define two prediction tasks: long length of stay (7 days or more) and inpatient mortality.
+We use FEMR's built-in labeling tools to define two prediction tasks: long length of stay (7 days or more) and insubject mortality.
 Both predictions are made 48 hours after admission.

 ```bash
 python generate_labels.py